trebeljahr/trebeljahr.com/_booknotes/the-art-of-learning.md

 ### Chapter 16 - Searching for the Zone

 Building mental resilience is hard, but a way to do it is by being able to relax at will.
 And that is something that can be trained - the ability to recharge and mentally readjust and refocus is something that distinguishes the best from the great in the end.
 And even though it is a mental feat, it can be trained by physical responses.
-I.e. getting the heart rare back down after running repeatedly, focusing on reducing the break time between sprints is an effective training for getting clearer mental focus back in times where it really matters.
+I.e. getting the heart rare back down after running repeatedly, focusing on reducing the break time between sprints is an effective training for getting clearer mental focus back in times where it  matters.
 By breathing, concentrating, closing the eyes and then letting go.
 Recharging to continue at full potential.

 ### Chapter 17 - Building your trigger